 Blaine went onto say that when the series redid the theme song, as they did throughout the years, as the cast changed, Joe Raposo would tell him, “Hal, more.
 This year, I want you to play more.
 Play more drums.
 Play more.
 Play more.”

 So if you notice the drums in the Three’s Company TV theme song, that would be Hal Blaine playing.

 I am not positive, but I assume it was Bill Hobin who directed the little bit of action that goes on during the Three’s Company TV theme song.
-You see Jack Tripper, riding his bicycle alongside the bike trail near Santa Monica’s beach, and he sees a beautiful woman, ogles her and then crashes into the sand.
+You see Jack Tripper, riding his bicycle alongside the bike trail near Santa Monica’s beach, and he ogles a beautiful woman -- and then crashes into the sand.

 (That woman?
 We never see her face, but it has been said many times that she is Suzanne Somers, wearing a dark wig.)

 Hobin directed 31 episodes of the first two seasons of the series, including the second TV pilot, the one where Janet Wood (Joyce DeWitt) makes her first appearance, and the third pilot that finally featured Suzanne Somers as Chrissy Snow.

 Random Trivia about the Three’s Company TV Theme Song